How we take care of the environment and limit our consumption and emissions.

 We also enter partnerships with selected recipients, for instance with the NGO’s Turning Tables and Rapolitics with the aim of co-producing events and experiences together.

-See all recent donations in our 2019 Year Book (in Danish only).
+See all recent donations in our 2020 Year Book.

 About 31,000 volunteers are involved in creating Roskilde Festival.
 They make the wheels of the festival town turn, and together they form the unique sense of community that many associate with Roskilde Festival.
 All volunteers contribute to Roskilde Festival donating all its profits to charity.